JJ Ramberg: Biography

-Ramberg graduated cum laude from Duke University with a bachelor of arts degree in English, class of 1992, and holds her MBA from Stanford Business School.
-Ramberg and her brother Ken founded the charitable search engine GoodSearch in November 2005.
-She gave birth to her first child in early 2007.
+In 1992, Ramberg graduated cum laude from Duke University with a bachelor of arts degree in English.
+She graduated with an MBA from Stanford Business School.
+In November 2005, Ramberg and her brother Ken founded the charitable search engine GoodSearch.

+Ramberg began her television career at NBC News, where she was an associate producer for Dateline NBC.
+Ramberg next joined CNN as a business reporter, covering the floor of the New York Stock Exchange.
+She also hosted the daytime talk program The Flipside on CNNfn.
+In 2006, Ramberg moved to MSNBC and began hosting Your Business.
+The program aired its last episode in December 2018, one month after Ramberg announced her departure.
+Concurrent with her tenure at MSNBC, she hosted the podcast Been There Built That.

 Personal life

 Ramberg is married to architect Scott Glass; the couple lives in Brooklyn with their three children.